 The following article provides an outline for Multithreading vs Multiprocessing.
 One independent application can have multiple processor instances while execution.
-Each of the single process can be allocated to a single thread or group of thread for processing unit to execute them parallelly which can utilize the processing unit.
-Multithreading refers to executing more than one thread parallelly to achieve the maximum utilization of CPU.
+Each of the single processes can be allocated to a single thread or group of thread for the processing unit to execute them parallelly which can utilize the processing unit.
+Multithreading refers to executing more than one thread parallelly to achieve the maximum utilization of the CPU.

 Multiprocessing refers to the ability of a computer system which supports more than one processor (program) by using more than one processing unit (processor) at the same time.
 Multiprocessing is said to be the dynamic allotment of a process or program to one or more than one system in which the one system can involve more than one processor to execute those programs in parallel at the same time.

 Head to Head Comparison Between Multithreading vs Multiprocessing (Infographics)